fillol/chronicle-sniffer/sniffer/readme.md

 # [Chronicle-sniffer](https://hub.docker.com/r/fillol/chronicle-sniffer)
-*A SecOps lens on the sensitive heart of your businessy*
+*A SecOps lens on the sensitive heart of your business*

 ## Overview